ibm-cloud-docs/account/transfer.md

 - A signature of an executive at your company
 - The account number of the account to transfer

    When you're logged in to the account, you can find the account number in the {{site.data.keyword.cloud_notm}} menu bar next to the account name.
-For example, you might see "1234567 - IBM", where the account number is 1234567.
+For example, you might see `1234567 - IBM`, where the account number is 1234567.
    {: tip}

    ![A screen capture of the account selector in the console menu bar.
 The account selector displays the account name and account number, and you select the current account to display a list of other accounts that you can access.](images/account-faq.svg "The account selector displays the account name and account number, and you select the current account to display a list of other accounts that you can access.")